DependableSoftware2-0/SemanticTemporalFusion/docs/01PaperOutline.md

    * output fusion

 ![How deeplearning used for video ](https://static.wixstatic.com/media/226638_85aaca247fe14b4f8222ccba3e20e135~mv2.png/v1/fill/w_512,h_196,al_c,q_85,enc_auto/frames-fusion.png) https://www.ridgerun.com/video-based-ai
-* Even though atonomnous systems are constrined by the hardware limitations they have an advantage that they are embodied agents.
+* Even though autonomnous systems are constrined by the hardware limitations they have an advantage that they are embodied agents.
 * The embodiement of the agent can be used to overcome the limitation.
-* The embodiement of the agent has an advantage that the agents can move around and collect more information Thus they dont need to make decision based on single source of data.
+* The embodiement of the agent has an advantage that the agents can move around and collect more information Thus they dont need to make decision based on single data.
-* The different sources of data now can fused to make a
+* The different sources of data now can fused to make a decision.
+* In fusion, data fusion is the most popular method, but using data fusion further increases the computation.
 * In this work, we focus on the task of semantic segmentation with DNN.
 Our goal is to improve the performance of semantic segmentation with minimum increase of computation by exploiting the embodiment and the redundancy of information.
 * We propose to use Multi-View geometry and semantic fusion